 You may be wondering about seasickness by this point in my list, so I’ll sneak it in here.
 While some cruisers insist that an inside stateroom is better for seasickness because these rooms are…well…in the interior of the ship and you won’t see the waves.
 However, I will advise you that fresh air can do wonders for feelings of seasickness.

 Private outdoor space – cruise ship decks can get pretty crowded, especially on sea days.
-It’s great to have a private area that you can breathe in the ocean air and relax.
+It’s great to have a private area where you can breathe in the ocean air and relax.
 We use our balcony most often for morning coffee and a late evening glass of wine.
 To us, it’s worth the money!

 Ocean!
 You’ve chosen a cruise vacation, so I’m assuming that you are an ocean fan.
 A balcony stateroom is a great way to stay connected to the sea.
 Many mega-ships have built attractions to be inward-facing.
 While areas such as Central Park on Royal Caribbean’s Oasis Class of ships is lovely, some say these mega-ships reduce the connection to the ocean.